-At 30th June, 2021, it is estimated that an increase/decrease of 5% (2020: 5%) in the market value of the group's other investments, with all other variables held constant, would decrease/increase the group's loss after taxation and increase/decrease the group's retained profits by approximately \$0.8 million (2020: increase/decrease the group's profit after taxation and retained profits by approximately \$0.6 million) respectively.
-The analysis is performed on the same basis for 2020.
+At 30th June, 2022, it is estimated that an increase/decrease of 5% (2021: 5%) in the market value of the group's other investments, with all other variables held constant, would increase/decrease the group's profit after taxation and the group's retained profits by approximately \$0.7 million (2021: decrease/increase the group's loss after taxation and increase/decrease the group's retained profits by approximately \$0.8 million) respectively.
+The analysis is performed on the same basis for 2021.

-19. FINANCIAL RISK MANAGEMENT AND FAIR VALUES OF FINANCIAL INSTRUMENTS (Continued)
+18. FINANCIAL RISK MANAGEMENT AND FAIR VALUES OF FINANCIAL INSTRUMENTS (Continued)